 Expect to start speaking in a weird, broken form of your own language

-For some strange reason, and perhaps for your partner’s sake, you adapt to speaking in a weird caveman style version of your own language.
+For some strange reason, and perhaps for your partner’s sake, you adapt to speaking in a weird caveman-style version of your own language.
 You realise that by speaking in broken English you are actually hindering their learning but it becomes strangely difficult to stop and revert back to speaking correctly.

-It makes you sick to your stomach when people use the incorrect versions of their/there/they’re or your/you’re.
-You consider it as a murderable offence, or at least one worthy of banishment.
+Ordinarily, it may make you sick to your stomach when people use the incorrect versions of their/there/they’re or your/you’re.
+You actually consider it as a murderable offence, or at least one worthy of banishment.

 “Oh my gosh!”
 You gasp with a hot flush as you fan your face.
 “That is such a beautiful word!
 Whatever does it mean?”

-I mean, it may be of more practical use if you could teach yourself how to order coffee, or how to understand what the letters of their hieroglyphic-looking language means so that you will finally be able to identify the difference between cheese and yoghurt at the supermarket.
+You know that it would absolutely be more practical if you could teach yourself how to order coffee.
+It would be great if you could understand what the letters of their hieroglyphic-looking alphabet mean so that you will finally be able to identify the difference between cheese and yoghurt at the supermarket.